Checking Temporal Properties of Presburger Counter Systems using Reachability Analysis: Global Properties

+Note that the condition $\growone$ is identical to the one used in the classical finite-state algorithm.

-\emph{Condition 2:} Ignoring all concrete transitions whose target state is already in $Y$, if a state $\vec{s}$ is such that (a) there is only one trace $t$ in $M_1$ starting from $\vec{s}$ (not counting prefixes of this trace $t$), and (b) $t$ reaches a state that satisfies $\growone$ after a finite number of steps, then $\vec{s}$ can be added to $Y$.
-In the illustration in Figure~\ref{over_approx:single_trace2}(a), states $\vec{s}, \vec{s_1}, \vec{s_2}$, etc., satisfy both sub-conditions~(a) and~(b) mentioned above; state $\vec{s_{11}}$ satisfies only sub-condition~(a), while state $\vec{s_{21}}$ satisfies neither of the two sub-conditions.
+\emph{Condition} $\growtwo$: Ignoring all concrete transitions whose target state is already in $Y$, if a state $\vec{s}$ is such that (a) there is only one trace $t$ in $M_1$ starting from $\vec{s}$ (not counting prefixes of this trace $t$), and (b) $t$ reaches a state that satisfies $\growone$ after a finite number of steps, then $\vec{s}$ can be added to $Y$.
+This condition differs from the one used in the classical finite-state algorithm, and uses accelerations to grow more quickly the set of states that do not satisfy $\eglobally{\phi}$.

+In the illustration in Figure~\ref{over_approx:single_trace2}, states $\vec{s}, \vec{s_1}, \vec{s_2}$, etc., (which are within the shaded region) satisfy both sub-conditions~(a) and~(b) mentioned above; state $\vec{s_{11}}$ satisfies only sub-condition~(a), while state $\vec{s_{21}}$ satisfies neither of the two sub-conditions.

 The states that satisfy sub-condition~(a) can be identified using the following Presburger formula: